1. What is Baylor Law's LSAT code?

-If you believe that there is relevant or new information the Admissions Committee should know (e.g. new grades, a new publication, etc.), feel free to email us with your updated information.
-Additionally, it is acceptable to contact us periodically to express your interest in remaining on the waitlist.
+If you believe that there is relevant or new information the Admissions Committee should know (e.g. new grades, new LSAT score, updated resume, etc.) please feel free to email us with this additional information.
+It is also acceptable to contact us periodically to express your interest in remaining on the Waitlist.

 4. If I am admitted, can my admission be deferred?

-No, we do not typically accept deferrals.
-However, the Admissions Committee may evaluate deferral requests on a case-by-case basis.
+No. We do not typically accept deferrals.
+However, the Admissions Committee may consider reactivation requests on a case-by-case basis.

 5. If I am neither admitted nor taken off the Waitlist, can I be reconsidered for the next year?

-Yes, you may resubmit an application for the next year.
+Yes.
+You may submit an application for the next year.